 Free events and entertainment for Australia Day in Cobh

-The stop is part of a 105 night around the world cruise from Sydney to Sydney.
-Cobh will be the 17th and only Irish port on their voyage that will visit 37 ports, transit both the Suez and Panama canals, and travel an incredible 63,000km.
+The stop is part of a 107 day around the world cruise from Sydney to Sydney.
+Cobh will be the only Irish port on their voyage that will visit 38 ports, transit both the Suez and Panama canals, and travel an incredible 59,000km.

 As has been the case since 2009, Cobh Tourism will roll out the red carpet and has christened the day’s festivities ‘Australia Day’ in Cobh, making it one of the passenger’s favourite destinations because of the welcome they receive.

 While many of the passengers will take half day excursions, many more will enjoy the wide variety of attractions that are just a stone’s throw away from the ship.
-“There are so many world class attractions in Cobh now that the ship should really be making an overnight call to make the most of all that there is to see and do,” commented Mark Ryan, chairman of Cobh Tourism.
+“There are so many world class attractions in Cobh now that the ship should really be making an overnight call to make the most of all that there is to see and do,” commented Fionnghuala Smith, chairperson of Cobh Tourism.

-Visitors can trace their ancestors at Cobh Heritage Center, take the ferry to ‘Ireland’s Alcatraz’ Spike Island, solve riddles and puzzles at Escapade Cobh, explore the history of the Titanic at the Titanic Experience, visit the famous St Colman’s Cathedral, play a round of golf, go sailing with Cork Harbour Boat Hire, explore Fota House and Fota Wildlife park, they could take a trip to the nearby Jameson Distillery, or simply enjoy the great ‘craic’ in Cobh’s pubs.
+Visitors can trace their ancestors at Cobh Heritage Centre, take the ferry to Europe’s Leading Tourist Attraction, Spike Island, solve riddles and puzzles at Escapade Cobh, dress up old time like First Class Passengers from the 1900s in Cobh Pastimes; explore the history of the Titanic at the Titanic Experience, visit the famous St Colman’s Cathedral, play a round of golf or go boating with Cork Harbour Boat Hire.
+They may also wish to explore Fota House and Fota Wildlife park or they could take a trip to the nearby Jameson Distillery.
+They could also quite simply enjoy the great ‘craic’ in Cobh’s pubs.

 A bonnet installation in Cobh Heritage Centre remembers the women and children aboard the Neva that sailed from Cork on 8th January 1835, destined for the prisons of Botany Bay.